fardoss/public_assets/docs_md/generate-nfts/metadata.md

 ![NFT Generator Solana Settings](https://s3.amazonaws.com/cdn.fardoss.com/docs_content/Solana%20Settings%20Left%20Nav.png)

-After you fill these settings out, the added fields in your ouputed JSON file will look something like this:
+After you fill these settings out, the added fields in your outputted JSON file will look something like this:

 ```json5
 "symbol": "FD",